mentainha/m3o/README.md

 # M3O

-Explore the cloud as programmable building blocks
+Explore the cloud as serverless building blocks

 ## Overview